Eye Strain – Signs, Symptoms, & Treatments For One of The Most Common Ailments

 While we discuss digital eye strain in depth below, it is important to mention again that digital eye strain is quickly becoming the biggest form of eye strain.
 While using a digital device, be sure to keep your screen adjusted to a level that is easy on your eyes and does not require you to squint or strain to see what you are looking at.
 Also, be sure to take frequent breaks and simply minimize the amount you use your digital device as much as possible.

-About Digital Eye Straintreating eye strain
+About Digital Eye Strain

 Digital eye strain – which is often referred to as computer vision syndrome – is an eye strain condition that results from the constant use of digital devices, which include laptops, tablets, and smartphones.
 The symptoms, signs and treatment options are often different than the typical case of eye strain, and it is important to have a good understanding of exactly how digital eye strain is different than other forms of eye strain, as it is quickly becoming the leading eye strain type in the United States.